PlatONnetwork/docs/docs/PlatON经济方案.md

     Because the current random seed parameters and public key are public, participants in the PPoS consensus algorithm can easily verify $(r_n, \pi_n)$ and calculate their $X$ value based on the number of votes received by the candidate nodes.

-  - The $X$ value of all candidate nodes is calculated, and the candidate node corresponding to the highest $F$ $X$ value becomes the verification node.
-The higher the value of $X$ obtained by VRF, the more likely it is to be selected as a verification node.
-However, due to the randomness introduced by VRF, the finally selected $F$ verification nodes may not be exactly the $F$ candidate nodes with the highest votes.
+  - The $X$ value of all candidate nodes is calculated, and the candidate node corresponding to the highest $F$ $X$ value becomes the validator node.
+The higher the value of $X$ obtained by VRF, the more likely it is to be selected as a validator node.
+However, due to the randomness introduced by VRF, the finally selected $F$ validator nodes may not be exactly the $F$ candidate nodes with the highest votes.

 ##### Exit Alternative Validator Candidate